AADR Logo

 Please don't let the distance stand in your way of finding your newest best friend.
 We have volunteers that will help your "new friend" get up and down the East Coast and mid-west.
 We just can't get them from one coast to the other.
 For now, please look for dogs on your coast.

-Video of Bandit in KY:
+Video of Bandit in SC(Desperate for a forever home, PLEASE):